Robust Parametric Estimation of Avian Cranial Morphology: Materials and Methods

 \subsection{Linear Measurements of Skull Dimensions}

 From the processed meshes, we extract three key linear measurements of the skull, including the length $x$, width $y$, and height $z$, using a bounding box calculation approach (see Fig.~\ref{fig:overview}(d)).
-To ensure our linear measurements were consistent and biologically meaningful, we employ the Axis-Aligned Bounding Box (AABB) approach~\cite{bergen1997efficient}, which requires pre-aligning all specimens to a uniform coordinate system where the $x$, $y$, and $z$-axes correspond to the anatomical length, width, and height, respectively.
+To ensure our linear measurements were consistent and biologically meaningful, we employ the Axis-Aligned Bounding Box (AABB) approach~\cite{bergen1997efficient}, which requires all specimens to be pre-aligned to a uniform coordinate system (achieved via the moment tensor orientation and orthogonal corrections described in the previous section), where the $x$, $y$, and $z$-axes correspond to the anatomical length, width, and height, respectively.
 Note that one may also consider using the Oriented Bounding Box (OBB) approach~\cite{gottschalk1996obbtree}, which allows the bounding box to rotate to better fit the object.
 However, we find that the OBB approach is less suitable for the geometric quantification of the skulls in our problem, as the skull may be tilted in the resulting OBB in some cases, leading to inconsistencies in the definition of length, width, and height in our analysis.
 For instance, as shown in Fig.~\ref{fig:parallel_bounding_boxes}(a), the ``length'' obtained from the OBB approach does not represent the dimension of the skull correctly.
 By contrast, the AABB approach (Fig.~\ref{fig:parallel_bounding_boxes}(b)) produces an axis-aligned bounding box, thereby giving more interpretable and meaningful measurements of the skull dimensions.
 Hence, the AABB approach is used in our study.